-Since the formula we have for $\mathrm{Li}_{k}(e^{m})$ holds at the positive integers $k$, this relation allows us to obtain a formula for $\zeta(-k,b)$ that holds at the negative integers $-k$.
-Without showing the simple but long calculations involved, we conclude that despite the constraints of the initial relation, the below formula holds for every $b$: \\ where $B_{k+1}(b)$ are the Bernoulli polynomials, whose relation with the Hurwitz zeta is also known from literature.
-So we conclude we found an alternative expression for said Bernoulli polynomials.
+Since the formula found for $\mathrm{Li}_{k}(e^{z})$ holds at the positive integers $k$, this relation allows to obtain a formula for $\zeta(-k,b)$ that holds at the negative integers $-k$.
+Without showing the simple but long calculations involved, one concludes that despite the constraints of the initial relation, the below formula holds for every $b$:

+where $B_{k+1}(b)$ are the Bernoulli polynomials, whose relation with the Hurwitz zeta is also known from literature.
+So that is an alternative expression for the Bernoulli polynomials.